Episode 282

 kids.

-It's the very moment of Jennifer's realization about the generational cycle of trauma and mental illness.
+It's not just a regret, it's the very moment of Jennifer's realization about the generational cycle of trauma and mental illness.

 She saw and experienced the fallout of her own mother's struggle, lived through it, and yet found herself walking down a similar path, trapped by the very symptoms she once feared.